This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy generally has the necessary equipment available for the services it provides.
+The pharmacy has the necessary equipment available for the services it provides.
 It manages and uses its equipment in ways that protect people’s confidentiality.

 Pharmacy details